-There is no doubt that the contemplation of the celestial vault has powerfully contributed to rising of the idea of trascendence in the man of the Paleolithic, taking conscience of the underlying symbolism.
+There is no doubt that the contemplation of the celestial vault has powerfully contributed to rising of the idea of transcendence in the man of the Paleolithic, with the occurrence of an awareness of the underlying symbolism.

-Beyond that, such signs and signals soon had to be revealed usefuls for practical indications, aimed to the survival, about the quality of the time (we think as an example some indications of meteorological type, useful for hunting and harvest) .
+Beyond that, such signs and signals soon had to be revealed useful for practical indications, aimed to the survival, about the quality of the time (we think as an example some indications of meteorological type, useful for hunting and harvest) .

-Presumablly , stars constituted the main source of guideline in the time and the space.
-It is not in fact possible to orient him self without stable, absolute points of reference, and these, at the beginnings, could have been constituted from the constellations (see L. Filingeri, The running of the time in the mental and material representation of the paleolithic man and The most ancient known representation of the moon (Upper Paleolithic, Vara, Savona, Liguria, Italy).
+Presumably , stars constituted the main source of guideline in the time and the space.
+It is not in fact possible to orient him self without stable, absolute points of reference, and these, at the beginnings, could have been constituted from the constellations (see L. Filingeri, The running of the time in the mental and material representation of the Paleolithic man and The most ancient known representation of the moon (Upper Paleolithic, Vara, Savona, Liguria, Italy).

 Near the Romans, the temple itself represented a part of the sky enclosed within ideal limits, and projected on the earth, from which the particular guideline of temples and places of cult in general, in connection with the cardinal points.
-Notice that temple and time has a same root, and it is implicit theyr tie with the "All infinite ", with the supreme divinity.
+Notice that temple and time has a same root, and it is implicit their tie with the "All infinite ", with the supreme divinity.

 Later on, the Archeoastronomy has been supported mainly from the Archeology.

 There is no doubt that myths bring back to us the story of the Origins, the perennial search for a link with the transcendent.
 It is not by chance that cosmogonic myths come first in almost all cultures.

 In myths, human behavior is correlated with primordial events.